 David McKeegan, Co-Founder of Greenback Expat Tax Services provides answers to a common question about US taxes and the implications for American expats whose income comes solely from the US.
+This transcript includes updates on information relevant to the 2013 and 2014 tax years.

 What I will warn people about is that if you are self-employed, if you’re a contractor or if you run your own business that’s based in the US, that sort of thing, you will still need to pay self-employment tax.
 We have another video on self-employment tax.
 You should just budget.
 That’s going to be about 15.3% on the first $113,000 that you earn.
 Just keep that in mind if you’re self-employed, if you’re a contractor while you’re working overseas.
 That’s all.
 If you have any questions, please have a look at our website, GreenbackTaxServices.com, and feel free to get in touch with us about your US taxes.
 Thank you very much.